dalvirushikesh/Fetch_Desserts/README.md

 ## Overview

-The Meal Detail Viewer App is a SwiftUI-based iOS application that allows users to explore detailed information about various meals.
-It fetches meal data from a remote source and presents a rich, interactive interface for viewing meal details, including images, instructions, and ingredients.
+The Fetch Desserts App is a SwiftUI-based iOS application that allows users to explore detailed information about various desserts.
+It fetches dessert data from a remote source and presents a rich, interactive interface for viewing dessert details, including images, instructions, and ingredients.

 ## Features

-- Display meal name and high-quality image
+- Display dessert name and high-quality image
 - Zoomable full-screen image view
 - Text-to-speech functionality for reading cooking instructions aloud
 - Detailed step-by-step cooking instructions
-- Comprehensive list of ingredients for each meal
+- Comprehensive list of ingredients for each dessert

 ## Technologies Used